i2p/i2p.www/i2p2www/blog/2021/09/18/i2p-bitcoin.draft.rst

   onion=127.0.0.1:9050
   onlynet=tor

-Finally, you'll need to "Include" these configuration options in your Bitcoin configuration file, called "bitcoin.conf" in the Data Directory.
+Finally, you'll need to "include" these configuration options in your Bitcoin configuration file, called "bitcoin.conf" in the Data Directory.
 Add these two lines to your bitcoin.conf file::